Jarren Duran Player Props: Red Sox vs. Twins

 Jarren Duran At The Plate

+- Duran has reached base via a hit in 35 games this season (of 55 played), and had multiple hits in 15 of those games.

-- He has gone deep in 5.6% of his games this season, and 1.5% of his chances at the plate.
+- He has hit a home run in 5.5% of his games this year, and 1.5% of his chances at the plate.

-- Duran has picked up an RBI in 31.5% of his games this season, with two or more RBI in 7.4% of his games.
-He has also driven in three or more runs in two contests.
+- Duran has driven home a run in 18 games this season (32.7%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 27.3% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.